-Priority Four - We will analyse data to predict future need so that we can create sufficient high quality local need.
+Priority Four - We will create sufficient high quality local provision that meets local need.

-- We will work together with children, young people and families to plan our local offer of provision to identify and address gaps at all ages. - We will revise our post-16 offer with a focus on access to work, life skills and community participation. - We will review our short break and respite provision to ensure it meets need. - We will review our health services starting with Speech and Language, Occupational Therapy and Physiotherapy and Mental Health to ensure they meet need. - We will analyse data to predict future need
+- We will work together with children, young people and families to plan our local offer of provision. - We will revise our post-16 offer with a focus on access to employment, life skills and community participation. - We will review and further commission our short break and respite provision.